Septinsular Republic: Secessionist movements in Zakynthos and Ithaca

-Similar unrest also broke out in Kythira, where rioting peasants attacked the nobles and burghers before troops restored order, and in Lefkada.
+Similar unrest also broke out in Kythira, where rioting peasants attacked the nobles and merchants before troops restored order, and in Lefkada.

 On Zakynthos, the turmoil continued, with constant clashes between rival groups and coalitions.
 While the central government planned a coup, another, pro-British coup broke out first.
 On 20 February 1801, Zakynthos seceded from the Republic, raising the British flag instead, apparently with the support of a supposed British colonel, a certain James Kallender, who happened to be on the island and became its military governor.
 The initiative was quickly denounced by the British ambassador to the Porte, the Earl of Elgin, but constitutional order was not restored until five Ottoman vessels and a British warship arrived before the island on 12 September 1801.

 A similar secessionist movement also briefly took hold of Ithaca, where the local government entertained contacts with Zakynthos.
 When the Imperial Commissioners arrived on 18 August on the island with the intention of installing a constitutionally-based administration, the local government resigned.
 Pro-British sentiments were limited to the capital of Vathy, however, while the rural population supported the Commissioners' efforts.